Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Results

+Participants also provided descriptions of the most efficient strategy they found, as well as open comments about the system.
+Ten out of twelve participants were able to find an efficient strategy of bulk-editing object properties by interacting with the system without additional external assistance by the end of the study.
+Participants who did not find the bulk modification strategy described their strategy as follows.
+P2 said, ``For identical items such as blue walls, blue vases and leather pillows, I tend to use voice command to change their colours/material...For non-repetitive items such as the pen holder and keyboard, I just selected and changed them individually one by one.''
+Meanwhile, P12 commented, ``Because I found selecting multiple objects at the same time [being] troublesome, I directly ask[ed] the speech system to help chang[e] the color of multiple objects.''
 These two participants either found it more reassuring to change individual objects (P2) or did not find the supported command or workflow to select multiple objects with the same property first and then use another command to modify the appearance of all selected objects (P12).
-Further analysis on open comments about the system revealed the following trends, which provide further insights on the observed behaviours and interaction patterns:
+A thematic analysis \cite{guest2012introduction} on open comments about the system revealed the following trends, which provide further insights on the observed behaviors and interaction patterns.
+For the following themes, examples of quotes from individual participants are provided in \Cref{tab:post-exp-quotes}, while participant conversation histories are provided in the Online Appendix.

 \paragraph{System ease of use.} Participants appreciated how easy and efficient it was to complete the scene editing task once they knew how to phrase the commands and which strategy to adopt.
-P6 found the system to be \textit{``incredibly quick''}, and liked how efficient the system was.
-P6 commented, ``I did not need to select anything, which made it really easy.
-I just told the system what to do and only had to use 5 commands.''
-P8 liked how the system supported multiple ways to complete the task.
-P10 commented that with speech commands, he could easily tell the system to select objects, then modify their colors and textures.
-P11 commented, ``It was efficient and straightforward to use once the commands were known.''
+Dialogues between participants and \textsc{AssistVR} revealed that participants found the system useful in providing suggestions to help them find the list of all supported colors, materials, supported speech commands, as well as the efficient bulk modification strategy.